• icon book

 Dr. Meghan Azad is a professor of pediatrics and child health at the University of Manitoba.

-She holds a Tier 2 Canada Research Chair in Developmental Origins of Chronic Disease and co-directs the new Manitoba Interdisciplinary Lactation Centre (MILC).
+She holds a Tier 2 Canada Research Chair in Early Nutrition and the Developmental Origins of Health and Disease and co-directs the Manitoba Interdisciplinary Lactation Centre (MILC).

 Her research program is focused on the role of infant nutrition and the microbiome in child growth, development and resilience.